-(iii) Net realised and revaluation gains/losses
+(iv) Net realised and revaluation gains/losses

 Realised gains or losses on financial instruments are recognised in surplus or deficit when the financial instruments are derecognised.
-Changes in fair value of trading financial instruments and financial assets designated at fair value are recognised as revaluation gains or losses in surplus or deficit in the period in which they arise.
+Changes in fair value of financial instruments measured at fair value through surplus or deficit are recognised as revaluation gains or losses in surplus or deficit in the period in which they arise.

-(e) Scholarship grants recognition
+(f) Scholarship grants recognition